restboard/rb-core-module/README.md

   provider: ..., // The data provider used to query the API ...
 })

-// Register the resource.
-// Please note that registering a resource within a resource
-// manager is convenient but absolutely not mandatory. registry.registerResource(users)

-// Resources can also be created and registered directly by
-// the resource manager itself: registry.createResource(...)

 // Resources can then be used to interact with the remote API: const me = await users.getOne(1)